 One of the most important organs affected by impaired nutrition is the brain.
 You might experience forgetfulness, brain fog, migraines at first, and all it can lead to cognitive decline, dementia and Alzheimer’s.
 It’s no wonder the gluten-free diet is recommended for those with dementia, Alzheimer’s and other brain disorders.

 (3) You create widespread inflammation.

 Studies have proven that gluten causes inflammation in all humans, not just those with celiac disease.
 However, those with celiac disease will absolutely be negatively affected by continued gluten exposure as their immune systems are already hyper-triggered by gluten.

 Gluten is difficult to digest, so when it enters the digestive system, large, undigested particles often end up inside the small intestine.
-These large food particles cannot be easily absorbed by your small intestine, and, because they have nowhere to go, they break through the intestinal lining and “leak” into the bloodstream where they wreak havoc throughout the body, particularly at the weakest link in your body’s chain.
-For some people, their weak link might be their stomachs, for others, ,the weak link may be in the joints, brain, muscles, thyroid, skin, etc.
+These large food particles cannot be easily absorbed by the small intestine, and, because they have nowhere to go, they break through the intestinal lining and “leak” into the bloodstream where they wreak havoc throughout the body, typically at the weakest link in the body’s chain.
+For some people, their weak link might be their stomachs, for others, the weak link may be in the joints, brain, muscles, thyroid, skin, etc.

 Regardless of where the inflammation occurs, you can be sure that over time your symptoms will worsen and inflammation will lead to full-blown disease.